chriscsykes/InSIght/README.md

 - Add-on features like 'Read Tutorials', and 'Provide Feedback' that improve the users experience

 ### How to Use InSight
-1. Open the app, and spell out your name when prompted to.
+1. Open the app, and spell out your name when prompted to. <br />
 ![](images/login_ui.gif)

 2. Once logged in, swipe the bottom of the screen and press down to determine which feature you are on.